Mohammed Abdullah (Sayyid): Defeat

 In the beginning of 1920, the British struck the Dervish settlements with a well-coordinated air and land attack and inflicted a stunning defeat.
-The forts of the dervishes were damaged and the army suffered great losses.
+The forts of the Dervishes were damaged and the army suffered great losses.
 The Dervish retreated in to the Ogaden territory in Abyssinia and raided the Ogaden Bah Hawadle clan who were under Habr Yunis protection, reacting to this incident, Haji Warabe of the Reer Caynaashe assembled an army composed of 3,000 warriors.
-The army set out from Togdheer, on the dawn of July 20, 1920, his army reached Shineleh where the Dervish were camped and proceeded to attack them.
-The Dervish numbering about 800 were quickly defeated, 700 being killed in the battle, the few remaining survivors fled south.
+The army set out from Togdheer; on the dawn of July 20, 1920, they reached Shineleh where the Dervish were camped and proceeded to attack them.
+The Dervish, numbering about 800, were quickly defeated, 700 being killed in the battle; the few remaining survivors fled south.
 Haji and his army captured 60,000 camels and 700 rifles from the defeated Dervish.
-But During the midst of the battle Haji Warabe entered Hassan's tent but found the tent empty with Hassan's tea still hot.
-The Mullah, now a fugitive, continued to flee westwards into the thirsty wastelands of the Ogaden.
+During the midst of the battle, Haji Warabe entered Hassan's tent, finding it empty with Hassan's tea still hot.
+The Mullah, now a fugitive, continued to flee westwards into the wastelands of the Ogaden.

 In October 1920, he eventually settled down at Guano Imi, at the head waters of the Shebelle River in the Arsi country, with a party of some four hundred followers.
 When Fitawrari Seyoum, commanding the nearest Abyssinian garrison at Ginir, heard of his arrival, he sent one of his officers, Garazmatch Ayale, to learn why he had entered Abyssinian territory.
 The Mullah received the officer well, and said that he had been beaten in battle by the British and had come to Abyssinia for protection.
 He then sent the Fitawrari four rifles and a revolver as presents and asked for some provisions in exchange.
 Fitawrari Seyoum reported the matter to Ras Tafari, who ordered him to not attack the Mullah but keep him under his watch.
 However, provisions were not provided and famine fell on the Mullah's camp, with most of his remaining followers dying of sickness and hunger; the few that survived were said to have dispersed shortly after.